 Do my immunizations need to be completed before I can be accepted into the program?Yes.
 You will bring your vaccination records to our campus nurse in the Student Health Center, Bldg.
 S, Room S072 to evaluate your records.
-In order to be accepted into our program you need a signed EMS immunization record/form from her.
+In order to be accepted into our program you need a signed EMS immunization record/form from our Student Health Nurse.

 Where can I take a CPR course?Anywhere that offers a

-hands-on Professional Rescuer CPR (AHA) or Health Care Provider (ECSI, AHA) course is acceptable.
+hands-on Professional Rescuer CPR (ARC) or Health Care Provider (AHA) course is acceptable.
 We also offer Healthcare Provider CPR through our Continuing Education Division.
 Please contact them at 972-860-4600, or go to their

 How much does your program cost?This depends on what county you live in.
-Currently, for Dallas County Residents - $52 per credit hour with a $52 minimum.
-Other Texas Residents - $97 per credit hour with a $97 minimum.
-Out-of-State/Out-of-Country - $153 per credit hour with a $200 minimum.
+Currently, for Dallas County Residents - $59 per credit hour.
+Other Texas Residents - $111 per credit hour.
+Out-of-State/Out-of-Country - $174 per credit hour with a $200 minimum.